Ewindar/model-beet-budding/README.md

 The land considered for the experiment was divided into 12 areas of the same size, the plants were planted and were treated the same way except for the fertilizer.
-One of the areas was considered as control area and the others did receive different treatment of the fertilizers.
+One of the areas was considered as control area and the others did receive different treatments of the fertilizers.
 The progress of the plant’s budding was measured with three different criterion including FG%, GI and CUG and repeated 10 times.
 The final step was analyzing the data to study the effect of the fertilizers on the budding of the